Skip to content

 import ejs from 'ejs'

-import { ViewAdapter } from '@forinda/kickjs-http/views'
+import { ViewAdapter } from '@forinda/kickjs/views'

-import { bootstrap } from '@forinda/kickjs-core'
+import { bootstrap } from '@forinda/kickjs'

 bootstrap({